ddelacer/acs_mini/README.md

 `mini_final.sh`

-This executable was used to filter, generate PCs, and estimate ancestry
+This executable was used to filter, generate PCs, and estimate ancestry.

 `mini_acs_PCA.R`